sreekanth-kk/Food-Ordering-Portal/README.md

 ![image4](https://user-images.githubusercontent.com/68840592/113093059-cc502780-920c-11eb-9235-7d77563d1218.jpg)
 ![image5](https://user-images.githubusercontent.com/68840592/113093063-cd815480-920c-11eb-8bc9-b0956840f305.jpg)

-Build an API which returns food items on the home page and other food items in the sub page.
+Created an API which returns food items on the home page and other food items in the sub page.

-Build APIs to
+Created APIs to

 a.
 Add items to a cart

 b.
 Remove items from the cart

 c.
 Clear the cart data

 For using food related images in my application, downloaded images from sites like